rjdestigter/xstate-marionettist/README.md

     await page.click('[data-testid="btn-login"]'),
 ```

 The `"defer"` action is executed before clicking the button.
-Under the hood puppteee's API for interepting network requests is used to mock and block API responses.
+Under the hood puppeteer's API for intercepting network requests is used to mock and block API responses.
 The order of execution here will be:

 1. `"defer"` puts a promise in a buffer
-2. Puppteer clicks the button in the UI
+2. Puppeteer clicks the button in the UI
 3. The UI makes a network request to login
-4. Puppteer intercepts the network request, checks the buffer for unresolved promises and blocks if any are in there.
+4. Puppeteer intercepts the network request, checks the buffer for unresolved promises and blocks if any are in there.
 5. The test model moves on to the _authenticating_ state's tests.

 The next state that will be tested is the _authenticating_ state: